guardian/engineering-performance-framework/README.md

 ##### 2

-Drives work activities to meet team goals, helping to define tasks, business outcomes, technical quality & OKRs. <br/><br/>Helps keep the team focused on their long-term goals and values. <br/><br/>Gives regular feedback to the team and engineering manager and actively seeks to make improvements based on team and personal feedback. <br/><br/>Works with other Senior and Lead engineers to determine the technical architecture within the stream. <br/><br/>Shares what they have learnt by tackling difficult technical and people problems.<br/><br/>Regularly involved in cross-team discussions and uses their experience to influence outcomes (e.g. communicates own team’s context to improve shared understanding.)
+* Drives work activities to meet team goals, helping to define tasks, business outcomes, technical quality & OKRs.
+* Helps keep the team focused on their long-term goals and values.
+* Gives regular feedback to the team and engineering manager and actively seeks to make improvements based on team and personal feedback.
+* Works with other Senior and Lead engineers to determine the technical architecture within the stream.
+* Shares what they have learnt by tackling difficult technical and people problems.
+* Regularly involved in cross-team discussions and uses their experience to influence outcomes (e.g. communicates own team’s context to improve shared understanding.)

 ##### 3